neuroflip/bookmark-landing-page/README.md

     - _variables.scss: defines other global variables
     - components/*.scss: code for the individual sections of the page
     - components/mixins/*.scss: mixins used at the components scss.
 Includes the basic code for buttons
-    - All the components include code or larger and smaller screens.
+    - All the components include code for larger and smaller screens.
 The file with extension *.scss is the basic code for small screens.
 This files are importing the code for larger screens implemented in *.l.scss.

 5. src/resources/img for the image assets from the starte-code